 A good quality box with a suitable size is essential.

-A place to find square or rectangular boxes at no cost is your local retail store.
+A place to find square / rectangular boxes at no cost is at your local retail store.
 However, these standard-size boxes might not work for all your lamps.

 In this case, moving professionals What Removals state that it’s worth purchasing boxes from a moving company, so you can choose and tailor appropriately sized and shaped boxes to match the size and shape of your particular lamps.
 If you need packing materials only, just get them from the pros.

 Remember to measure all your lamps before you buy the boxes, experts note.
-The better the fit, the more secure your lamps are till they arrive.
+The better they fit, the more secure your lamps are until they arrive.

 Dismantle Lamps Before Packing